 see, this did not have any lasting benefit.

 In 70 AD, the Romans destroyed the Jewish temple, and the Jewish nation was absolved.
 There was no officially recognized Jewish Nation until after World War 2 when it was reestablished.

 Verse 49: "But one of them, Caiaphas, who was high priest that year, said to them, "You know nothing at all.
 50Nor do you understand that it is better for you that one man should die for the people, not that the whole nation should perish."

-Can we not certainly agree with his statement to these people, You know nothing at all?"
+From the actions of these people in our previous lessons, we can certainly agree with his statement to them, "You know nothing at all?"